 Use a splice block to fix a severed cable.

-Insert the wires into the connectors, making sure the colors match up, then tighten the screws.
+Insert the wires into the splice block connectors, making sure the colors match up, then tighten the screws.

 Slide the heat-shrink tube over the connector.
 Use a heat gun to shrink it and seal the connection.